Codewith68/Tic-Tac-Toe-js/README.md

 👉 [**[Click here to play live]**https://codewith68.github.io/Tic-Tac-Toe-js/**](https://codewith68.github.io/Tic-Tac-Toe-js/)

+the second one tic tac toe.js is console based very simple

 No installation needed — just open the link in your browser and enjoy!

 ---